-Heating costs can throw a wrench into your winter budget.
-But you can limit the losses by addressing the gaps, cracks and waste that drive up fuel costs.
+Heating costs can throw a wrench into your winter budget — and the cold can make you cranky.
+But you can limit the discomfort by addressing the gaps, cracks and waste that drive up fuel costs.
 Such fixes are available at a lower price than you might imagine.

 Run through this checklist of fixes to make your house cozier and your heating more affordable this year.

 Check your home’s exterior doors for cold air leaks.
 Do this from inside the house.
 The high-tech approach is to use a laser infrared thermal gun to detect cold drafts.
 The low-tech way is to move a lit candle around the door frame; the flame will blow toward you when there is a draft.

 Seal a drafty door by installing foam or felt weatherstripping inside the door frame.
 Ask at your hardware store for the correct products and installation instructions.